caseycrites/xwstatsdb/README.md

 The code here strips out all extra data added by [xwstats][xwstats] so you end up with just the raw data from NYT.

-Don't get me wrong, the extra data added by [xwstats][xwstats] are great, but I prefer to look at that on the site and play around with the raw data locally.
+Don't get me wrong, the extra data added by [xwstats][xwstats] is great, but I prefer to look at that on the site and play around with the raw data locally.

 ## Requirements

-- An [xwstats][xwstats] account (consider donating a few dollars to the maintainer for this wondeful service if you can)
+- An [xwstats][xwstats] account (consider donating a few dollars to the maintainer for this wonderful service if you can)
 - docker

 ## Usage